 - Athletic Code/Policy Acknowledgement on file with the athletic office.
 (Due before each season of competition.)

-- Transportation Permission Form is to be on file in the upper school and in the middle school.
-(Due as you first enter middle school and again as you enter upper school.
+- Transportation Permission Form found in Veracross is to be completed.
+(Due as you first enter middle school and again as you enter the upper school.
 Changes need to be made when your needs or requests change.)

-- If staying overnight, an Emergency Form For Overnight Athletic Events must be completed, signed and returned to the coach before each overnight trip.
+- If staying overnight, the Student Overnight Travel Release Agreement Form must be completed, signed and returned to the coach before each overnight trip.